Sato logo

 It’s more and more common for both parents to play an active role in raising their children and there are lifelong benefits for the child who is able to maintain strong relationships with both.
 But co-parenting can mean many things and working out the logistics takes time and requires open communication with someone you are separating from (quite possibly because of communication difficulties).
 Here are our recommendations for co-parenting safely:

-- Make a co-parenting plan: to discuss and manage shared childcare arrangements. work out school runs, weekends and holidays.
+• Make a co-parenting plan: to discuss and manage shared childcare arrangements, to work out school runs, weekends and holidays.
 Always keep in mind the best interests of the child for whom stability and consistency is paramount.
 There are an increasing number of apps for co-parents which help with logistics and keep messages in a controlled space.

 What to do when communication between parents feels impossible?